 The Lindquist Student Center, named by the Board of Trustees in recognition of Dean Emeritus Lindquist's dedication to students and higher education, is designed to provide opportunities for a balanced physical fitness education program and student social, cultural and recreational activities.
 Opened in the Fall of 1993, the Student Center enhances student and community life by adding a new dimension to the GCC campus.
 Included in the Lindquist Student Center are an 11,205 square foot gymnasium, 1/11 mile indoor walking track, aerobics area, and weight room.
 Other areas include the Courtside Dining Services cafeteria with meeting/banquet facilities seating over to 200, student lounge and game area, student organization offices, and a performing area.

 The Lindquist Center is available for banquets, conferences, and other activities.
 Availability and prices may be obtained by contacting the Lindquist Student Center front desk.

 To request usage of the Lindquist Student Center, print this form and bring it to the front desk.

 The Alex D. Chisholm Library/Learning Resources Center provides information, resources and services to support GCC's curriculum and to supplement student learning activities.
-Located on the second floor of the Rutger Erickson Academic Building, the library contains more than 24,000 volumes, 180 periodical subscriptions, microforms, slides, cassettes, and videos.
+Located on the second floor of the Rutger Erickson Academic Building, the library contains more than 24,000 volumes, 71 periodicals, 12 newspapers, and videos.
 Specialized collections include Local History and Upper Peninsula of Michigan History.

 The library's collection is enhanced by active participation in UPRLC-ALS (Upper Peninsula Region of Library Cooperative-Automated Library Services) and MLC (Michigan Library Consortium).
 Consortial arrangements with these groups via FAX and electronic mail facilitate interlibrary loan.